Michigan Sex Offender Registry

 For example: If convicted sex offenders are eligible for HYTA (Holmes Youthful Trainee Act Michigan), they do not need to be on the Public Sex Offender Registry at all.

-However, if convicted sex offenders violate with future criminal sexual acts while on HYTA, they go back to their original charges and may be subject to the Public Sex Offender Registry.
+However, if convicted sex offenders violate future criminal sexual acts while on HYTA, they go back to their original charges and may be subject to the Public Sex Offender Registry.

 FAILURE TO REGISTER AS A SEX OFFENDER